andsor/pyfssa/README.rst

 Usage
 -----

-The **fss** package expects finite-size data in the following setting.
+The **fssa** package expects finite-size data in the following setting.

 .. math::